+Assessment NQF

+Method Level

-Assessment Method NQF Level 100% research.
-The final thesis will be assessed by two external examiners 10
+100% research.
+The final thesis will be assessed by three external examiners, two within South Africa and on from outside South Africa 10

 5. REGISTRATION AND RE-REGISTRATION RULES

 5.1 Registration for the Higher Certificate in Business Administration